BedrockStreaming/tech.bedrockstreaming.com/CONTRIBUTING.md

 # Description of the page (for SEO and context purpose
 description: Description of your article visible in search page results
 author: author_of_your_article
 # Use tags for grouping content in the blog.
-Use at least `lft` to group with other lft talks or `conference` for meetup or conferences
+Use at least `lft` to group with other lft talks
 tags: [example, of, tags]
 # this is Bedrock color here
 color: rgb(251,87,66)